-NCIPLE 4 nt'd) Taking Informed and Trans parent Decisions which are Su bject to Effective Scrutiny and Managing Risk Supporting Principle local code should reflect the irements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1.5 Ensure that effective transparent and accessible arrangements are in place for dealing with complaints.
+Taking Informed and Transparent Decisions which are Subject to Effective Scrutiny and Managing Risk Supporting Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1.5 Ensure that effective transparent and accessible arrangements are in place for dealing with complaints.
 Corporate Complaints procedure.
 Separate published arrangements for Social Work.
-4 N 2 advice and su services are de quality information, upport to ensure that elivered effectively and ommunity wants/needs.
+4 Ν 2 services are de quality information, upport to ensure that elivered effectively and mmunity wants/needs.
 2.1 Ensure that those making decisions, whether for the Authority or partnership are provided with information that is fit for purpose- relevant, timely and gives clear explanations of technical issues and their implications.
 Discussions on general information needs of Elected Members.
 Guidance on report formats.
 Improved Calendar of dates for Committee Reports.
 Regular meetings between the Chief Executive and the Administration, Chief Officers and conveners and Oppositions as required.
 Officer attendance at Pre-Agenda meetings.
 Local Community Plan consultation.
 4 N 2.2 Ensure that professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making and used appropriately.
 Record of decision making and supporting materials.
 Consultation paragraph in Committee reports.
 4 N 3 t an effective risk ystem is in place.
 3.1 Ensure that risk management is embedded into the culture of the Authority, with members and managers at all levels recognising that risk management is part of their jobs.
 Risk management strategy.
 Risk registers.
 Risk training and guidance to staff.
 Scrutiny-Committee.
 Standing Orders and Financial Regulations.
 Departmental Business Continuity Plans.
 Corporate Risk Management Group.
 Corporate Risk Register.
 Risk Management Framework.
 E-learning course on risk.
-3 Y 3.2 Ensure that arrangements are in place for whistle blowing which staff and all those contracting with the Authority have access.
-Employee Helpline made available to all stakeholders.
-3 Y
+3 Υ 3.2 Ensure that arrangements are in place for whistle blowing which staff and all those contracting with the Authority have access.
+Employee Helpline made available Fraud Hotline.
+3 Υ

-PRINCIPLE 4 (cont'd) Laking informed and Transparent Decisions which are Subject to Effective Scripting and Managing Rick Supporting Principle local code should reflect the irements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) gal powers to the full the citizens and their areas.
+NCIPLE 4 nt'd) Taking Informed and Trans ransparent Decisions which are Subject to Effective Scrutiny and Managing Risk Supporting Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 4 Using their leg benefit of communities in gal powers to the full the citizens and their areas.
 4.1 Actively recognise the limits of lawful activity placed on them by, for example, the ultra vires doctrine but also strive to utilise powers to the full benefit of their communities.
 Standing Orders Monitoring officer.
+Asset Transfer Strategy.
+Devolved Budget to community areas.
 4 N 4.2 Recognise the limits of lawful action and observe both the specific requirements of legislation and the general responsibilities placed on local authorities by public law.
 Monitoring officer.
 Elected Member Induction training and consultation paragraph in committee reports.
 4 N 4.3 Observe all specific legislative requirements placed upon them, as well as requirements of general law, and in particular to integrate the key principles of good administrative law - rationality, legality and natural justices - into their procedures and decision making processes.
 Monitoring officer.
 4 N